Soo0707/BoB/README.md

 # Why BoB?

 The goal of **BoB** is to be as simple, and as transparant as possible.
+You are encouraged to modify **BoB**'s components to suit your needs.

 ## Define "transparant"?

 Every component of **BoB** is built upon functionality that the C++ standard library provides.
 There are no complex iterators or fancy intermediate wrapper objects.
-Everything handed to you is a `std::vector`.
+Unless necessary, everything handed to you is a `std::vector`.

 ## Components